W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ::: details Substituted

 *The sole responsibility of the miracle worker is to accept the Atonement for the miracle-worker’s self.*
-²This means you recognise that mind is the only creative level, and that mind’s errors are healed by the Atonement.
+²This means you recognize that mind is the only creative level, and that mind’s errors are healed by the Atonement.
 ³Once you accept the Atonement, your mind can only heal.
 ⁴By denying your mind any destructive potential and reïnstating your mind’s purely constructive powers, you place yourself in a position to undo the level confusion of others.
 ⁵The message you then give to others is the truth that others’ minds are similarly constructive, and others’ miscreations cannot hurt others.